ezsystems/commerce-documentation/docs/getting_started/installation_and_configuration_faqs.md

 ln -s ../../src/<Company>/Bundle/ProjectBundle/Resources/xsl
 ```

-- Make sure that you have the correct version of vendor/moyarada (see below)
+- Make sure that you have the correct version of `vendor/moyarada`.

-## The images in shop are not converted.
-What should i check?
+## Images in shop are not converted.
+What should I check?

-Make sure that you have setup correct rights for the image folder:
+Make sure that you have set up correct rights for the image folder:

 ``` bash
 sudo chmod -R g+w web/var/ecommerce/storage/
 ```

-## After the installation i am getting the error: \[Defuse\\Crypto\\Exception\\BadFormatException\] Encoding::hexToBin() input is not a hex string
+## I am getting an error after installation

+`[Defuse\Crypto\Exception\BadFormatException] Encoding::hexToBin() input is not a hex string`

-You need to generate a secret using ./vendor/defuse/php-encryption/bin/generate-defuse-key
+Generate a secret using `./vendor/defuse/php-encryption/bin/generate-defuse-key` and
-You can configure it in parameters.yml:
+configure it in `parameters.yml`:

 ```
 env(JMS_PAYMENT_SECRET): 'def000004cb9c9f5edb77182df64b3d572162a47ec971a9a8beb00459b49fd9a1f9df6991ffc817c8585f59b8c5a032b796ab520eae126c77d8a304b36af0c9acdbfa9b9'